animo/minor-blockchain-2020/docs/week-2/getting-started-with-solidity.md

 A function **must** always be declared inside a contract.
 It is not possible to declare a function outside of a contract.
 So the function should be defined between the curly brackets (`{}`) of the contract.

-If we take the `AgeStorage` contract as an example.
+If we take the `CookieStorage` contract as an example.

 ```solidity
 contract AgeStorage {